Axis & Allies: Game development

 Axis & Allies was designed by Larry Harris under the prototype name 1942 in the late 1970s.
-Harris partnered with a local Connecticut hobby shop, Citadel Game Store, to publish Axis & Allies in 1981 under the company name of Nova Game Designs, with the name originating from Pat Flory, the owner of the shop.
-The game was republished by the Milton Bradley Company in 1984 as part of the Gamemaster Series of board games.
+In 1981, Harris partnered with a local Connecticut hobby shop, Citadel Game Store, to publish Axis & Allies under the company name of Nova Game Designs, with the name originating from Pat Flory, the owner of the shop.
+In 1984, the game was republished by the Milton Bradley Company as part of the Gamemaster Series of board games.
 This edition has been retroactively named Axis & Allies: Classic to differentiate it from later revisions.

 In 1996, Axis & Allies: Classic was inducted into the Academy of Adventure Gaming Arts & Design Adventure Gaming Hall of Fame.
-Games magazine also has inducted Axis & Allies into their buyers' guide Hall of Fame, an honor the magazine extends to "games that have met or exceeded the highest standards of quality and play value and have been continuously in production for at least 10 years; i.e., classics."
+Games magazine has inducted Axis & Allies into their buyers' guide Hall of Fame, an honor the magazine extends to "games that have met or exceeded the highest standards of quality and play value and have been continuously in production for at least 10 years; i.e., classics."
 Axis & Allies: Classic was the most successful of the five Gamemaster Series of board games.
-Long after the Gamemaster name was retired, A&A: Classic lives on having been moved to the Avalon Hill lineup following the acquisition of Milton Bradley Company and Avalon Hill by Hasbro.
-The game itself has gone through several revisions, most recently in 2018.
-The object of the game and its spinoffs is to win the war by capturing enough critical territories to gain the advantage over the enemy in a recreation of World War II.

 After acquiring Milton Bradley (1984) and Avalon Hill (1998), Hasbro transferred the Axis & Allies: Classic (1984) board game from the Milton Bradley division to the Avalon Hill division in 1999.
 In 1999, Hasbro acquired Wizards of the Coast.
 In 2004, Hasbro made Avalon Hill a subsidiary of Wizards of the Coast (WotC).
+In January 2021, after corporate restructuring, Avalon Hill became a subsidiary of Hasbro Gaming instead.

+In 2022, Renegade Games Studios entered a partnership with Hasbro, to publishing future versions of Axis & Allies, among other games, and organize an Axis & Allies world championship, and run an Axis & Allies website, starting in 2023.
+In 2023 the company released reprints of Axis & Allies: 1914, Axis & Allies 1941, Axis & Allies 1942, Axis & Allies 1940 Europe, Axis & Allies 1940 Pacific, and announced a reprint of Axis & Allies: Guadalcanal, as well as two new, upcoming games: Axis & Allies: North Africa and G.I.
+Joe: Battle for the Arctic Circle, a board game centered on the G. I. Joe line of action figures, that will use the Axis & Allies game engine.

-The Axis & Allies (1981–present) board game series is currently produced by WotC under the Avalon Hill label.
-Hasbro is the parent company.
-There are a total of 15 board games in the Axis & Allies series (not counting second editions), 5 of which are currently supported by Avalon Hill.
-These are, Axis & Allies: 1941, Axis & Allies: Europe 1940 2nd Edition, Axis & Allies: Pacific 1940 2nd Edition, Axis & Allies: Spring 1942 2nd Edition, and Axis & Allies & Zombies.
-Many out-of-print A&A board games can be found on various auction websites.
+The mainline Axis & Allies game has gone through several revisions, most recently in 2018, and the game has several spinoffs.
+The series is currently published by Renegade Game Studios through a licensing agreement with Hasbro.
+There are 15 board games in the Axis & Allies series, not counting second editions, 5 of which are currently supported by Renegade Game Studios.
+These are Axis & Allies: 1914, Axis & Allies: 1941, Axis & Allies: Europe 1940 2nd Edition, Axis & Allies: Pacific 1940 2nd Edition, and Axis & Allies: Spring 1942 2nd Edition.
+Many out-of-print A&A board games can be found on auction websites.